kotools/types/documentation/design-goals.md

 ## Less is more

-Kotools Types focus primarily on what is essential for building explicit and safer APIs: the types and their factory functions.
+Kotools Types focuses primarily on what is essential for building an explicit and safe API: the types, their factory functions and their serializer.
-Other declarations could be added if suggested by the community.

 By having this minimalist approach, we engage to provide what users really need.

+Note that we may add other declarations if suggested by the community.
+See the [contributing guidelines](/CONTRIBUTING.md) for more details about it.

 ## Avoid useless dependencies

-This project is very light and just ship with one direct dependency:
-[kotlinx.serialization] for serializing or deserializing the provided types.
+This project is very light and just ship with one direct dependency (excluding the Kotlin language): the [kotlinx.serialization] library for serializing or deserializing the provided types.

-Knowing that these types could be used in any type of API, this feature is essential for this library.
+Like stated above, these mechanisms are essential for Kotools Types because its type-system should be usable in any type of application.

 See the [dependency compatibility](dependencies.md) documentation for more details about the compatibility of Kotools Types with its dependencies.